Gelae (tribe): Recent scholarship

 Modern scholars have developed various hypotheses about the original location, ethnicity, and the language of the Gelae.
-Peter von Uslar writes, "traces of the name of Gelae can be found in northern Dagestan".
+Arnold Chikobava, Ivane Javakhishvili, William E.D.
+Allen, Pyotr Butkov, Adolf Bergé, and others, attribute the Gelae to the modern Galgaï (Ingush).
+Peter von Uslar wrote, that traces of the name of Gelae can be found in northern Dagestan.
 The connection between the name of Gilan and the Gelae was further discussed by Vasily Bartold and E.A.
 Grantovsky, who accept Pliny's identification of the Gelae and Cadusii as one people who spoke an ancestral form of the Talysh language, one of the Iranian languages.